deca12x/CarbonHardhat/README.md

 ### `CarbonOffsetFlare.sol`

-This contract represents the primary mechanism for cross-chain interactions.
-Future development may explore features like on-chain carbon calculation using FDC.
+This contract represents the primary mechanism for cross-chain interactions, set up for on-chain carbon calculation using FDC.

 ## Technical Details